 Physical abuse is the most easily recognized form of elder abuse.
 It is defined as the use of physical force that might result in bodily injury, physical pain, or impairment.
 Pushing, slapping, burning, striking with objects, and improper use of restraint are all examples of physical abuse.
 Chemical restraint (such as intentional overmedication or administration of tranquilizers) is a more subtle form.
 Regardless of mechanism, physical abuse is carried out with the intention of causing suffering, pain, or other physical impairment to the abused person.

-Elder neglect is the most common form of elder maltreatment, accounting for more than half of all elder maltreatment cases reported to adult protective services agencies annually.9 Elder neglect is defined as the failure of a caregiver to meet basic needs for a person or to provide goods and services necessary to prevent physical harm ...
+Elder neglect is the most common form of elder maltreatment, accounting for more than half of all elder maltreatment cases reported to adult protective services agencies annually.9 Elder neglect is defined as the failure of a caregiver to meet basic needs for a person or to provide goods and services necessary ...